meta-llama/llama-stack/docs/source/getting_started/detailed_tutorial.md

 :::

 :::{tab-item} Build a Simple Agent
-Now we can move beyond simple inference and build an agent that can perform tasks using the Llama Stack server.
+Next we can move beyond simple inference and build an agent that can perform tasks using the Llama Stack server.
 ### i.
 Create the Script
 Create a file `agent.py` and add the following code: